milanify/Ubuntu-Launchpad/README.md

 Edit the rules file and add override_dh_usrlocal:
 Edit the control file by changing Section, Homepage, Depends, and Description

-Create a folder outside launchpad-1.0 called drag-into-debian-folder Back up the finalized install, rules, and control files in here so that they don't need to be created on future runs of dh_make and instead can be copy+pasted into the generated debian folder
+Create a folder outside launchpad-1.0 called post-dh_make-files Back up the finalized install, rules, and control files in here so that they don't need to be created on future runs of dh_make and instead can be copy+pasted into the generated debian folder

 From inside the launchpad-1.0 folder, run debuild -us -uc